 YOU CAN START BUILDING EVERYDAY RESILIENCE BY FOSTERING SAFETY, CONNECTION AND CONFIDENCE IN THE CHILDREN AROUND YOU.

 We're on a mission to build resilient kids and strong communities.

 United Way of Greater Richmond & Petersburg is launching the EveryDay Strong program in 2023.
 We are calling all educators, leaders, teachers, parents and community members to join us in sharing these essential tools for youth resiliency across our region.

 Find more information and learn about our local partners by visiting our website: www.EveryDayStrongVA.org.

 Try these everyday activities.

 This guide outlines easy and fun activities developed by the United Way EveryDay Strong panel of experts that you can do with children to build their resilience.

-4 3 PARENTS AND CHILDREN ARE STRUGGLING WITH MENTAL HEALTH.
+PARENTS AND CHILDREN ARE STRUGGLING WITH MENTAL HEALTH.

 Data shows that mental health in Virginia is getting worse.

 In 2021.
 Voices for Virginia's Children shared that 32% of parents reported a decrease in their own mental health while 30% reported a decline in their children's mental health.

+Percentage of

+reported a decline

+parents who

-The 2019 Virginia Youth Risk Behavior Survey (VAYRBS) shared that 32% of high school youth across Virginia reported feeling sad or hopeless for two weeks or more.
-This is an increase from 27% in 2015. high school vouth across Percentage of Virginia who parents who reported feeling reported a decline sad or hopeless in their own for two weeks or mental health more 2021 2019 32% Percentage of parents who reported a decline in their children's 2021 mental health
+The 2021 Virginia Youth Risk Behavior Survey (VAYRBS) shared that 38% of high school youth across Virginia reported feeling sad or hopeless for two weeks or more.
+This is an increase from 27% in 2015.

+Percentage of high school vouth across Virginia who reported feeling sad or hopeless for two weeks or more

-Percentage of You don't have to be an expert to build resilient kids.
+You don't have to be an expert to build resilient kids.